reven0n/tp/docs/UserGuide.md

 # NUS Event Mailer Pro User Guide

-NUS Event Mailer Pro (NUS EMP) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, NUS EMP can get your contact management tasks done faster than traditional GUI apps.
+NUS Event Mailer Pro (NUS EMP) is a **desktop app that helps you manage hundreds of events and contacts** quickly and easily.
+It's designed for speed and simplicity, as most actions can be done by typing commands directly, allowing you to work quickly without relying on menus or complex navigation.
+Event Mailer Pro keeps your workflow smooth, so you can focus on running great events, not managing data.

 <!-- * Table of Contents -->
 <page-nav-print />